-Just because grain-based processed foods don’t contain wheat doesn’t mean they are good for you — and they may be even worse.
+Just because grain-based processed foods don’t contain wheat doesn’t mean they are good for you.

-In fact, about 75 percent of all packaged foods contain added sugar, and even those without it are high-glycemic (or turn to sugar quickly after eating).
+In fact, about 75 percent of all packaged foods contain added sugar, and even those without it are high-glycemic or convert to sugar quickly after eating.

 If you wish to cut grains from your diet, consider that breads, cakes, pancakes and even desserts can be made using healthier alternatives like ground almonds and coconut flour.